flarum/docs/extend/notifications.md

 As with everything in Flarum, what we register in the backend, must be registered in the frontend as well.

 Similar to the notification blueprint, we need tell Flarum how we want our notification displayed.

 First, create a class that extends the notification component.
 Then, there are 4 functions to add:

 * `icon()`: The [Font Awesome](https://fontawesome.com/) icon that will appear next to the notification text (example: `fas fa-code-branch`).
 * `href()`: The link that should be opened when the notification is clicked (example: `app.route.post(this.props.notification.subject())`).
 * `content()`: What the notification itself should show.
-It should say the user name and then the action.
+It should say the username and then the action.
 It will be followed by when the notification was sent (make sure to use translations).
 * `exerpt()`: (optional) A little excerpt that is shown below the notification (commonly an excerpt of a post).

 *Let take a look at our example shall we?*